MetabolicAtlas/data-files/DATA_OVERLAY.md

 In [Metabolic Atlas](https://github.com/MetabolicAtlas/MetabolicAtlas), the visualization of components, such as in the Map Viewer, can be customized using [Data overlay](https://metabolicatlas.org/documentation#Data-overlay).

-For each integrated model, Data overlay allows for multiple data types, such as Transcriptomics and Metabolomics.
-Each data type allows for multiple data sources, as well as the option for the user to upload and use their custom data on the fly.
+For each integrated model, Data overlay allows for multiple overlay object types such as Genes, Reactions and Metabolites.
+Each overlay object type allows for multiple data sources, as well as the option for the user to upload and use their custom data on the fly.
 Each data source can contain multiple datasets, which contain values to be used to customize the visualization.

 ## Data source file requirements